-The Prohibition Era is often characterized by the speakeasy, with men in suits and women in gowns drinking free-flowing liquor accompanied by a jazz soundtrack.
+The Prohibition Era is at times characterized by the speakeasy, with men in suits and women in gowns drinking free-flowing liquor accompanied by a jazz soundtrack.
 The liquor was delivered by pug-faced, stocky gangsters with long topcoats, brandishing machine guns.

 But along the coasts, there was another character that often gets overlooked, the pirate.
 Not quite the swashbuckling stereotype of centuries gone by, but Robin Hood-type figures who combined expert seamanship with a knack for outrunning law enforcement.